-Why You Should Write a Business Plan Even If You Don’t Require Outside Funding
+Why You Should Write a Business Plan Even If You Don’t Require Funding

-One could pull from numerous examples of businesses subscribing to either method that have been successful.
+One could pull from numerous examples of businesses subscribing to either method that has been successful.
 So, why bother writing a business plan if you are not seeking outside funding?

 First, Harvard Business Review conducted a study of over 1,000 entrepreneurs and found that having a business plan increases a company’s chance of success.
 This is just one of many studies that suggest business plans are beneficial.
 Further, while your business plan need not be formal, it essentially becomes your roadmap.
 Most importantly, it forces you to examine many vital elements that you may not fully consider without going through the process of writing them down.

 Below are some of the key reasons to write a business plan, along with some of the core business considerations you’ll work through when going through the process.

 You can’t reach a goal if you don’t have a clear vision of what it is.
 This is true in any area of life, business or otherwise.
 Presumably, one of the primary goals of your business is to make money, but you need to consider how much and by when as well as balance that with expected expenses.